groonga/groonga/doc/source/reference/executables/groonga-suggest-httpd.rst

 .. cmdoption:: --n-lines-per-log-file

-   Specify the number of lines in a log file.
+   Specify the max number of lines in a log file.
 The default value is 1,000,000.

 .. cmdoption:: -d, --daemon